euphonic/EAGER/README.md

 Thanks for visiting this GitHub site!
 I am PI on a small NSF grant and this code and data are available to anyone who wants to use or extend the repo to study small firm innovation.
 Before you read any further, I suggest reviewing the companion site @ https://www.dextr.us/nsf-eager.
 Here you'll find some background on why I started this work, as well as links to some other helpful resources, including a workshop that is aimed at a pedagogical introduction to the method.

+There is a companion paper currently being submitted to an academic journal.
+Contact me (see below) if you would like a copy of the manuscript.

 ## 1. What does the code do?

 Essentially this project is all about collecting web and search engine data to produce a cross-sectional view of a firm's online presence.
 After having done similar work in the past and coming across a host of data access and data quality issues, I wanted to first build an open-source process for collecting important variables to produce a sample frame.
 Then, the code goes out and scrapes websites.
 With some reasonable assurances that are data are of good quality (and don't cost an arm and a leg!), we are able to move to analysis.
 This project covers all aspects of this journey, but not everything is automated.
 Rather, what you'll find is a famework covering seven main steps in the research design, as follows.
 I anticipate the first few steps to be of most interest/help to other researchers looking to leverage the same frame generation and data collection process for their work.